 - Music therapy

-People make mistakes and fall into a hole of pain and regrets.
-The fact that you got yourself into recovery means that you have taken the necessary steps to overcome your addiction.
+People make mistakes and sometimes dwell on pain and regrets.
+The fact that you started recovery means that you have taken the necessary steps to overcome your addiction.
 You should not feel shame about your past or believe that you will not be accepted by society because of it.

 Letting Yourself Feel

-Planning Life After Treatment
+Planning Your Life After Treatment

-Ready to Start the Treatment Process
+Ready to Start the Treatment Process?